The Rapture (album)

-The Rapture is the eleventh and final studio album by the British rock band Siouxsie and the Banshees, released in January 1995.
+The Rapture is the eleventh and final studio album by the British rock band Siouxsie and the Banshees.
+It was released on 16 January 1995 in the United Kingdom and on 14 February 1995 in the United States.
 The album was recorded in two block sessions.
-The songs with cello arrangements, including the title track as well as "Fall from Grace" and "Not Forgotten", were produced by the band on their own in 1993, and John Cale produced the remaining songs in mid-1994.
+The songs with cello arrangements, including the title track as well as "Fall from Grace" and "Not Forgotten", were produced by the band in 1993, and John Cale produced the remaining songs in mid-1994.

+In 2023, the album was reissued on double LP blue vinyl.

 Recording

 After composing songs in Siouxsie Sioux and Budgie's house in Condom, France, in March and April 1993, the band went to Léon near Biarritz.
 They produced the first part of the album at Studio du Manoir in May.
-"The Double Life" was the last song that they recorded during that first session block.
-When Siouxsie heard the news that guitarist Mick Ronson had died, she asked Jon Klein to add a guitar solo on "The Double Life" at the last minute, in memory of Ronson, whereas the band usually didn't want solos.
+"The Double Life" was the last song that they recorded during that first block session.
+When Siouxsie heard the news that guitarist Mick Ronson had died, she asked Jon Klein to add a guitar solo on "The Double Life", in memory of Ronson, whereas the band usually didn't want solos.

-At the beginning of 1994, they recorded the final songs in London, this time with producer and former Velvet Underground member John Cale, who had previously produced albums that the band liked such as Patti Smith's Horses and the first Modern Lovers album.
+In May 1994, they recorded the final songs in London, this time with producer and former Velvet Underground member John Cale, who had previously produced albums that the band liked such as Patti Smith's Horses and the first Modern Lovers album.
 Cale also mixed one track, "Fall from Grace", from the previous recording session.